DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 Multiple concurrent sequences are supported.

-For a full list of keywords, see :doc:`EX-RAIL-summary`.
+For a full list of keywords, see :doc:`EX-RAIL-summary`, and for further detailed information, see the :doc:`/automation/EX-RAIL-reference`.

 The script containing your sequences is added to your Command Station by creating a file called "myAutomation.h" in the same folder as CommandStation-EX.ino.